mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/testing.md

   also be detected with this technique.
 The example for the previous technique also shows a case of boundary-value analysis.
 - [Decision tables](https://en.wikipedia.org/wiki/Decision_table): They are used to test different input combinations/conditions in a tabular form.
 They are [directly supported](https://voelter.de/data/books/kernelf-designEvoUse.pdf#page=38) in KernelF.

-## What is a bug and what should be tested
+## What Is a Bug and What Should Be Tested

 > A software bug is an error, flaw, or fault in the design, development, or operation of computer software that causes it to produce an incorrect or unexpected result, or to behave in unintended ways. [software bug | Wikipedia](https://en.wikipedia.org/wiki/Software_bug)